You’ll get a look into governmental management functions with regard to finance, human resources, and organizational leadership.

-The Graduate Certificate in State and Local Government (GCSLG) prepares candidates to serve as effective leaders and gain the ability to respond to the changing dynamics of government.
-Courses cover a range of topics including finance, human resources, and organizational leadership and change.
+The Suffolk Graduate Certificate in State and Local Government (GCSLG) will prepare you to serve as an effective leader within your area of operation.
+Go well beyond classroom learning with this unique program, as you’ll be ready to respond to the changing dynamics of government.
+The GCSLG covers a wide range of topics including finance, human resources, and organizational leadership and change.

 4 months, full-time study